RaviShah97/wordpress-custom-testimonials/README.md

 4. **Template Display:**
    - The Elementor Pro template "Custom Testimonials Post" will be applied to the testimonial post view.

+---

+Include this optional step in your README file to guide Elementor Pro users through implementing and using the "Custom Testimonials Post" template.
+Feel free to adjust the wording based on your preferences.

 # Plugin Images